← Insights from Philippine History

 What Pigafetta Found in 1521

 The silence finally breaks on the European side, in the journal of Antonio Pigafetta, the Vicentine chronicler of the Magellan expedition.
-On the morning of 28 March 1521, the Trinidad and Victoria anchored at a small island Pigafetta calls Mazaua (with variant spellings Massava, Mazzaua, Mazana).
-The expedition would remain there for a week.
-On 31 March — Easter Sunday — the chaplain Pedro de Valderrama celebrated Mass on the beach.
+On the morning of Thursday, 28 March 1521, the fleet anchored at a small island Pigafetta calls Mazaua (with variant spellings Mazzaua, Mazana, Massana, Mazaba).
+The expedition remained there for a week.
+On Sunday, 31 March — Easter Day — the chaplain Pedro de Valderrama celebrated Mass on the beach.
 The first European Christian liturgical service in what would become the Philippines was held there.

 The protocol observations Pigafetta records show the brothers as peer kin-rulers, deferential to each other in ways consistent with negotiated kin-network rulership rather than vassal-and-overlord relations.
-They jointly received Magellan.
-They jointly accompanied the expedition onward to Cebu.
-They are introduced together as the rulers of a coordinated political-economic territory spanning the Mindanao-Visayan boundary at the strait.
+They jointly received Magellan, and are introduced together as the rulers of a coordinated political-economic territory spanning the Mindanao–Visayan boundary at the strait.
+When the fleet sailed on to Cebu, Pigafetta has the king of Mazaua board the flagship to guide them — the journal does not describe both brothers sailing together to Cebu, so we do not claim it.

-This is decisive evidence.
-In 1521, the Butuan polity was a kinship federation across the Surigao Strait, with rulership negotiated within a kin group, not a unified centralized kingdom under a single sovereign.
+This is strong evidence.
+As of 1521, the Pigafetta record shows the Butuan polity as a kinship federation across the Surigao Strait, with rulership shared within a kin group, rather than a unified centralized kingdom under a single sovereign.

 The Strait as Spine